Gemini Dollar Price Reaches $1.01 on Exchanges (GUSD)

-Gemini Dollar (GUSD) traded 0.3% higher against the US dollar during the 24-hour period ending at 21:00 PM E.T. on November 22nd.
-Gemini Dollar has a market capitalization of $616.69 million and approximately $6.79 million worth of Gemini Dollar was traded on exchanges in the last day.
-Over the last seven days, Gemini Dollar has traded down 0% against the US dollar.
-One Gemini Dollar token can now be purchased for approximately $1.01 or 0.00006189 BTC on popular exchanges.
+Gemini Dollar (GUSD) traded 0% lower against the US dollar during the 24-hour period ending at 8:00 AM E.T. on November 23rd.
+Gemini Dollar has a market capitalization of $611.41 million and approximately $5.68 million worth of Gemini Dollar was traded on exchanges in the last day.
+Over the last seven days, Gemini Dollar has traded up 0.6% against the US dollar.
+One Gemini Dollar token can now be purchased for approximately $1.01 or 0.00006101 BTC on popular exchanges.

 Here is how related cryptocurrencies have performed over the last day: